remmy-mbugua/ecommerce_bi_project/data_limitations.md

 # Data Limitations & Challenges

-This document outlines the key challenges, assumptions, and limitations encountered during the data preparation and analysis phase of the eCommerce Business Intelligence project.
+This document outlines the key challenges, assumptions, and limitations encountered during the data preparation and analysis phase of the project.

 ## 1. Missing Customer IDs
 Approximately 25% of transactions lacked a `CustomerID`.
 These rows were excluded to maintain the accuracy of customer-level analysis such as retention, RFM segmentation, and cohort tracking.